 The count began at Mars Year 1, at the northern spring equinox of April 11, 1955.
 A major dust storm on Mars raged in the second half of that Mars year (sometimes called the great dust storm of 1956).

 December 26, 2022, marks the start of Year 37 on Mars.
 Happy Mars new year!

 Why label Mars years at all?
 Todd Clancy of the Space Science Institute was the first to describe a system for labeling Mars years, in a scientific paper published in the year 2000, describing temperature variations on the red planet.
 He established the system in orbit to enumerate Mars years and to help with data comparisons.
 In the years that have followed Clancy’s paper, other scientists also began using his system of Mars years, especially those who study Martian climate.
 Clancy and his co-authors described the choice of April 11, 1955 as “arbitrary”, but the 1956 great dust storm – falling in Mars Year 1 – provides a convenient marker.

-Later, the system was extended by defining a Mars Year 0 (beginning May 24, 1953), and so allowing for negative year numbers.
+Later, the system included a Mars Year 0 (defined as beginning May 24, 1953), and so allowing for negative year numbers.
 That’s similar to the use of A.D. or B.C. in the Gregorian calendar (or, more recently, CE or BCE).

 ESA provided these facts about timekeeping on Mars.

 One year on Mars equals 687 Earth days.
 It takes almost twice as long as our Earth to orbit the sun.
 This means your age would be a lot less if you lived on Mars!
 If you would like to feel younger, just divide your current age by 1.88 and casually mention to your friends that that’s your real age … on Mars.